 Observation 2: Due to the nature of the requirement parameters being relative and not absolute, their values should be identical between the antenna ports and the physical antenna ports.

-However, we think that it would be better to be specify the requirements at the antenna connectors due to the terminology and nature of the requirements, and also for consistency with FR2 requirements.
+However, we think that it would be better to specify the requirements at the antenna connectors due to the terminology and nature of the requirements, and also for consistency with FR2 requirements.

 2.1.1.
 Nature of the requirements/Terminology